 4 A Walk to Remember TourNew BernSee on map

 No one is more synonymous with North Carolina-based books and movies than Nicholas Sparks.
-With many of his romance novels having been made into feature films, the scenery of the state has become a character on its own.
+With many of his romance novels having been made into feature films, the scenery of our state has become a character on its own.
 New Bern has been a backdrop for three films including A Bend in the Road, The Wedding and The Notebook.
 The A Walk to Remember Tour through the Craven County Convention and Visitors Center takes visitors to 15 different landmarks from these best-selling novels and blockbuster films.
 Although not all the locations are featured in the films, visiting them gives guests insights into the characters, stories and romance that Sparks deftly crafts.

 5 A Ride to Remember Bicycle Tour